geekzter/azure-pipeline-agent-keyvault-access/README.md

 ### 1. Configure inbound access from Azure DevOps

-To allow access from Azure DevOps, you need to allow access from static ranges.
+To allow access from Azure DevOps, you need to allow access from static ranges that are published.
 These ranges depend on the geography your Azure DevOps organization is in.
 To find the [geography](https://learn.microsoft.com/azure/devops/organizations/security/data-protection?view=azure-devops#data-residency-and-sovereignty) used by your Azure DevOps organization follow [this instruction](https://learn.microsoft.com/azure/devops/organizations/accounts/change-organization-location?view=azure-devops#find-your-organization-geography).
-Use [this page](https://learn.microsoft.com/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops&tabs=IP-V4#inbound-connections) to find the IP ranges for your geography.
+[This page](https://learn.microsoft.com/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops&tabs=IP-V4#inbound-connections) publishes the IP ranges for your geography.
 [This article](https://learn.microsoft.com/azure/key-vault/general/network-security#key-vault-firewall-enabled-ipv4-addresses-and-ranges---static-ips) explains how to configure Key Vault to allow access from static IP ranges.

 ### 2. Configure inbound access from Self-hosted Agents

 To have the ability to access a private Key Vault from an Azure Pipelines agent, you'll need to use a Self-hosted or Scale set agent.
 Microsoft Hosted agents are not in the Key Vault [trusted services list](https://learn.microsoft.com/azure/key-vault/general/overview-vnet-service-endpoints#trusted-services) (no generic compute service is).

 To provide [line of sight](https://learn.microsoft.com/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=yaml%2Cbrowser#communication-to-deploy-to-target-servers) to a Key Vault, you need to configure a [private endpoint](https://learn.microsoft.com/azure/key-vault/general/private-link-service?tabs=portal) for the Key Vault.
-This private endpoint needs to be routable (and its Private DNS name resolvable) from the Self-hosted Pipeline agent.
+This private endpoint needs to be routable (and its private DNS name resolvable) from the Self-hosted Pipeline agent.

 ## Run the KeyVault task pre-job